-No matter the foibles of human life, predictive analytics and algorithmic modelling deploy the currency of data to measure labour against variables such as productivity, risk, compliance and contingency.
+man life, predictive analytics and algorithmic modelling deploy the currency of data to measure labour against variables such as productivity, risk, compliance and contingency.
 What, then, for labour and life outside the extractive machine of algorithmic capitalism?
 Can sociality reside in the space and time of relative invisibility afforded by the vulnerable status of post-populations?
 Can living labour assert itself beyond the calculations of enterprise planning software and the subjugation of life to debt by instruments of finance capital?
 These